TwiN/gatus/README.md

 ```

 The `[BODY]` placeholder contains the output of the query, and `[CONNECTED]`
 shows whether the connection was successfully established.
+You can use Go template
+syntax.
+The functions LocalAddr and RandomString with a length can be used.

 ### Monitoring an endpoint using ICMP